-- VBOX_E_FILE_ERROR: Settings file not accessible. - VBOX_E_XML_ERROR: Could not parse the settings file. - E_ACCESSDENIED: Modification request refused.
+- VBOX_E_FILE_ERROR: Settings file not accessible. - VB0X_E_XML_ERROR: Could not parse the settings file. - E_ACCESSDENIED: Modification request refused. - E_INVALIDARG: Key contains invalid characters.

-5.151.25 setSettingsSecret
+5.170.26 setSettingsSecret

-'''

-void IVirtualBox::setSettingsSecret(

-[in] wstring password)
+void IVirtualBox::setSettingsSecret( [in] wstring password)

-'''

 password The cipher key.

 Unlocks the secret data by passing the unlock password to the server.
 The server will cache the password for that machine.